scrapjs/require-stub/README.md

 ###### How does it work?

-Via getters/setters on global `module.exports` and `exports` variables.
-Synchronous XMLHttpRequest is used to load scripts.
+Via synchronous XMLHttpRequest.
 To resolve module paths is used `package.json`, if present, and if not - path is guessed.
+To stub native packages used [browser-builtins](https://github.com/alexgorbatchev/node-browser-builtins).
 Required scripts are evaled, so to provide module scopes.

 # Precautions

-* Don’t require stuff runtime: it is bad for performance, it produces lots of logs and it badly resolves deps, as far current script is known only during the initial run.
+* Don’t require stuff runtime: it is bad for performance and it produces extra logs.
 * If something causes recursion — clear session storage.
 * Don’t use in production: dynamic evals proved to be ~3x slower than browserified code.
-Though it is good for perf testing.
+But it is good for perf testing.
-* Avoid global variable name the same as any inner module name if it’s value isn’t the module itself.
-* If you decide to declare modules as script tags - variable names conflict is unavoidable, so name vars differently.

 Best wishes,